Kylejeong2/personal-website/src/app/blog/posts/building-a-community-is-hard.md

 <br/>

 I'd say it was tough, but definitely a great learning experience for me.
-Somethings I MUST get better at in order to be successful at a point (in starting my own company) is learning how to fire fast.
+Something I gotta get better at is learning how to fire fast.
 In order to keep a culture, we need to set it early and right.
 People that weren't putting in the same work or effort shouldn't get the benefits.

-Getting rid of people who weren't a good fit fast is crucial to the survival of an org (just like a startup).
+Getting rid of people who weren't a good fit fast is crucial to the survival of an org.

 <br/>